 There is no one perfect way to keep research notes.
 Everyone works differently.
 I like to scribble into a word document, I type my thoughts and throw in screenshots or notes as I come across them or paste in links to sites I want to remember.
 Some prefer to work in ordered spreadsheets with categories.
 Many swear by Evernote as it’s a free to use programme, cloud based and very versatile in terms of adding screenshots, drawings, lists etc. Some are fond of paper, e-notebooks are also a thing now, it doesn’t really matter how you record your research but do it as you go along.

 Experiment until you find a method that works well for you.
 Don’t discard this research, you can come back to it later, add to it or just re-visit what you found out and where you took your information from.

 If you’re a newsletter subscriber don’t forget to get this month’s exclusive resource: “A Guide to Property Research” from the newsletter.
 The guide is packed full of useful free resources that will help you find out average yields, rents, house prices, up and coming areas, crime statistics, demographic data and so much more.
-If you aren’t a newsletter subscriber this guide will be published on the website in December.
+If you aren’t a newsletter make sure you subscribe so you don’t miss exclusive resources like this.